mbalikov/browserify-js-template/README.md

 browserify-js-templates
 ===============

-Simple transform for Browserify that wraps (html) files into JS modules
+Simple transform for Browserify that wraps (html) files into JS modules.
+Default template file extension is .html

 ## Install